blau08/blog-ember/README.md

-# Mock Blog/News site with Ember.js
+# Mock Blog/News Site with Ember.js

 See this app live at: http://lkbl-blog.herokuapp.com/